 CONTENT:

-This production includes themes of homophobia, violence, grief, trauma, drug use, suicide, mental illness, and loss, as well as explicit language, sexual situations, and sexual content.
+This production includes themes of homophobia, violence, grief, trauma, drug use, suicide, mental illness, and loss, as well as explicit language, sexual situations, sexual content, partial nudity (including exposure of the buttocks), and simulated violence.
 The production design features loud sound effects, haze, props that create sounds similar to gunshots, and bright, strobing, and reflective lighting effects.
 Viewer discretion is advised.